 For all buildings, the building setback shall be a minimum of 5 feet from the lot line.
 Multiple offsets and recesses shall be used to break up exterior building walls and avoid uninterrupted exterior building walls from occupying the entire length of a building setback line.
 The maximum percentage of an exterior building wall at the building setback line adjacent to Cherokee Farm Way or Accelerator Way shall be 30 percent.
-For buildings facing the quads, including garages, the building zone shall have a maximum depth of 150 feet as measured from the front setback.
 All vehicular use areas, including parking areas and internal driveways, located adjacent to lot lines shall be screened by a perimeter landscape strip of evergreen shrubs a minimum of 3 feet in height at maturity.
 The perimeter landscape strip shall be a minimum of 5 feet in width.

-· While following the design intent expressed in the Master Plan, buildings and parking areas may occupy any location within the building lots zones identified in the Master Plan, excluding the required building setback area.
+While following the design intent expressed in the Master Plan, buildings and parking areas may occupy any location within the building lots, excluding the required building setback area.
 No proposed building may encroach upon required site triangles as outlined in the City's zoning ordinance.

-Buildings should orient active uses to adjacent public spaces, streets and sidewalks, parks and plazas.

-· When feasible, buildings should respond to the natural topography of the site to minimize site disturbance.
+- Buildings should orient active uses to adjacent public spaces, streets and sidewalks, parks and plazas. - When feasible, buildings should respond to the natural topography of the site to minimize site disturbance.